Vyral/joshua-holt/_posts/2019-04-01-welcome-to-my-blog.md

 youtube_alternate_image: /uploads/bigstock-house-real-estate-data-and-re-123908963.jpg
 layout: post
 title: Welcome To My Blog!
-date: 2018-05-10 00:00:00
+date: 2019-04-01 00:00:00
 tags:
   - Market Update
   - Real Estate
   - Home Seller Tips
 ---

-&nbsp;

-Our market remains busy, and it’s still an opportune time to command a high price selling your home. &nbsp;
+Our market remains busy, and it’s still an opportune time to command a high price selling your home.

 I know what’s happening in the Madison area, specifically pertaining to home values, that will directly affect you.